purvaten/Heap-Manager/README.md

 >> – Remove split chunk from old location and place in new array index depending on size of the split chunk
 >> – Check if chunks at previous and next memory locations are free
 >> – If so, remove them from their location, coalesce with current chunks and place in new location in free array
->> – Always insert at beginning of link structure for particular bin in array (constant time)
+>> – Always insert at beginning of link structure for particular bin in array (constant time) except last bin
 >> – Return pointer to the other part of split chunk to user and set its status as "being used"

 >> #### When my_free() is called